pretix/pretix-docs/docs/tutorial/payment.md

 We will browse to the invoicing settings  by navigating to our event, opening ":fontawesome-solid-wrench: Settings" in the sidebar and clicking the "Invoicing" subentry.
 On the "invoice generation" tab, we will set the "generate invoices" option to "automatically after payment or when required by payment method."
 We will then switch to the "issuer details" tab and provide the name and full address of our organization.
+The data we enter here will be used for all invoices we generate from this point on.
 If we now click the :btn:Save and show preview: button, our browser is going to download a PDF preview of the invoice with our organization's address, the invoice number TUTCON27-PREVIEW and an example listing of purchases with a partially received payment.

 ## Conclusion